Eddie Leonski: Murders

-On May 3, 1942, Ivy Violet McLeod, 40, was found dead in Albert Park, Melbourne.
+On 3 May 1942, Ivy Violet McLeod, 40, was found dead in Albert Park, Melbourne.
 She had been beaten and strangled, and because she was found to be in possession of her purse it was evident that robbery was not the motive.
 Six days later 31-year-old Pauline Thompson was strangled after a night out.
 She was last seen in the company of a young man who was described as having an American accent.

-Gladys Hosking, 40, was the next victim, murdered on May 18 while walking home from work at the Chemistry Department at the University of Melbourne.
+Gladys Hosking, 40, was the next victim, murdered on 18 May while walking home from work at the Chemistry Department at the University of Melbourne.
 That same night, another woman said that a dishevelled American man had approached her asking for directions, seemingly out of breath and covered with mud.
 This description matched the individual Thompson was seen with on the night of her murder, as well as the descriptions given by several women who had survived recent attacks.
 These survivors and other witnesses were able to pick 24-year-old Leonski out of a line-up of American servicemen who were stationed in Melbourne.
 Leonski, a private in the 52nd Signal Battalion, was arrested and charged with three murders.

 Trial and execution

 Although Leonski's crimes were committed in Australia, the trial was conducted under American military law.
-Leonski confessed to the crimes and was convicted and sentenced to death at a general court-martial on July 17, 1942.
-American general Douglas MacArthur confirmed the sentence on October 14, and a board of review, appointed by MacArthur, upheld the findings and sentence on October 28.
-General Court-Martial Order 1 promulgated Leonski's death sentence on November 1.
-In a departure from normal procedure, on November 4, MacArthur personally signed the order of execution (in subsequent executions this administrative task was entrusted to MacArthur's Chief of Staff, Richard Sutherland).
-Leonski was hanged at HM Prison Pentridge on November 9.
+Leonski confessed to the crimes and was convicted and sentenced to death at a general court-martial on 17 July 1942.
+American general Douglas MacArthur confirmed the sentence on 14 October, and a board of review, appointed by MacArthur, upheld the findings and sentence on 28 October.
+General Court-Martial Order 1 promulgated Leonski's death sentence on 1 November.
+In a departure from normal procedure, on 4 November, MacArthur personally signed the order of execution (in subsequent executions this administrative task was entrusted to MacArthur's Chief of Staff, Richard Sutherland).
+Leonski was hanged at HM Prison Pentridge on 9 November.
+His reported last meal was steak, eggs, toast, and coffee.

-Leonski's defence attorney, former Colorado lawyer Lieutenant Ira C. Rothgerber, Jr. (1913–1993), attempted to win an external review, even from the U.S. Supreme Court, but was unable to do so.
-Rothgerber was likewise court-martialled on MacArthur’s orders for insubordination in questioning the Army’s handling of the case.
+Leonski's defence attorney, former Colorado lawyer Lieutenant Ira C. Rothgerber Jr., attempted to win an external review, even from the U.S. Supreme Court, but was unable to do so.
 Leonski was temporarily interred at several cemeteries in Australia.
 His remains were eventually permanently interred in Section 9, Row B, Site 8 at Schofield Barracks Post Cemetery on the island of O'ahu, Hawaii.
 His grave is located in a section of the facility reserved for prisoners who died in military custody.